 a.
 Departmental Applicability.
-Except for the exemptions in paragraph 3.d.(2), this directive applies to all Departmental elements, including Bonneville Power Administration (BPA).
-This Order automatically applies to Departmental elements created after its effective date.
+Except for the exemptions in paragraph 3.d.(2), this directive applies to all Departmental Elements.
+This Order automatically applies to Departmental Elements and non-executive (SES/SL/ST) pay plans created after its effective date.

 The Administrator of National Nuclear Security Administration (NNSA) must assure that NNSA employees comply with their respective responsibilities under this directive.
 Nothing in this Order will be construed to interfere with the NNSA Administrator's authority under section 3212(d) of Public Law (P.L.)
 106-65 to establish Administration-specific policies, unless disapproved by the Secretary.